 I must have done something right though, as they asked me back many times for more advanced lessons.

 So don't put off learning blackwork any longer.
-Click on the button below and you will soon be enjoying it yourself.
+Click on the button below and you will soon enjoy this stunning form of needlework yourself.

 Oh wait!
 I missed the most exciting part out!
 The price.